Dog Gear Updated June 5, 2026

 • Cleanability.
 Anything food-bearing needs an easy wash cycle.

 • Value.
-Both picks are mercifully cheap; rank still matters.
+Both picks are mercifully cheap; fit still matters.

 KONG Wobbler: the tank